mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

-# Substack Layout Architecture
+# Substack Blueprint

-This blueprint documents the writing guidelines, word budgets, and spaces governing our communication front porch at the Substack newsletter.
-This file ensures that any independent organizer can reproduce or fork these notebook blueprints to support localized neighbor networks.
+This blueprint documents the writing guidelines, word counts, and layout for our communication front porch at the Substack newsletter.
+This file ensures that any independent organizer can reproduce or fork these notebook blueprints to support their own local neighbor network.

-## The "Front Porch Encounter" Word Budgets
+## "Front Porch" Word Counts
-We intentionally reject long-form, academic formats.
-Every post mirrors a brief, casual sidewalk conversation.
-To keep updates quick and respectful of time, we adhere to strict word budgets that include our standard footer:
+We avoid lengthy, academic writing.
+Every post is like a brief, laid-back conversation on the sidewalk.
+To keep updates quick and respectful of time, we follow strict word counts that include our standard footer:

-*   **The Baseline Post Blueprint (~304 Words Total):**
+*   **Basic Posts (At Least 300 Words Total):**
-    *   Body Text Target: ~150 words.
+    *   Body Text Target: 150 words.
-    *   Standard Footer: 154 words.
+    *   Standard Footer: 150 words.
-*   **The Deep-Dive Ceiling (~454 Words Total):**
+*   **Advanced Posts (Up to 450 Words Total):**
     *   Body Text Max: 300 words.
-    *   Standard Footer: 154 words.
+    *   Standard Footer: 150 words.

 ## Publication Sections & Core Subtitles